 4) Feel like a kid again at Hong Kong Disneyland

 We could all use a bit of Disneyland’s magic.
 Good news is, when we return, there are several new attractions that await!
 To commemorate its 15th anniversary, Hong Kong Disneyland unveiled the Castle of Magic Dreams in November 2020.
-This castle celebrates thirteen of our favourite Disney princesses — like Belle and Elsa!
+This castle celebrates fourteen of our favourite Disney princesses — like Belle and Elsa!

 Photo credit: Hong Kong Disneyland